brylevkirill/notes/Reinforcement Learning.md

   - `post` <https://davidbarber.github.io/blog/2017/11/07/Learning-From-Scratch-by-Thinking-Fast-and-Slow-with-Deep-Learning-and-Tree-Search/> (Barber)
   - `post` <https://reddit.com/r/MachineLearning/comments/76xjb5/ama_we_are_david_silver_and_julian_schrittwieser/dolnq31/> (Anthony)

+#### ["Solving the Rubik’s Cube Without Human Knowledge"](https://arxiv.org/abs/1805.07470) McAleer, Agostinelli, Shmakov, Baldi
+>	"A generally intelligent agent must be able to teach itself how to solve problems in complex domains with minimal human supervision.
+Recently, deep reinforcement learning algorithms combined with self-play have achieved superhuman proficiency in Go, Chess, and Shogi without human data or domain knowledge.
+In these environments, a reward is always received at the end of the game; however, for many combinatorial optimization environments, rewards are sparse and episodes are not guaranteed to terminate.
+We introduce Autodidactic Iteration: a novel reinforcement learning algorithm that is able to teach itself how to solve the Rubik’s Cube with no human assistance.
+Our algorithm is able to solve 100% of randomly scrambled cubes while achieving a median solve length of 30 moves - less than or equal to solvers that employ human domain knowledge."

+>	"Autodidactic Iteration trains the value function through an iterative supervised learning process.
+In each iteration, the inputs to the neural network are created by starting from the goal state and randomly taking actions.
+The targets seek to estimate the optimal value function by performing a breadth-first search from each input state and using the current network to estimate the value of each of the leaves in the tree.
+Updated value estimates for the root nodes are obtained by recursively backing up the values for each node using a max operator.
+The policy network is similarly trained by constructing targets from the move that maximizes the value.
+After the network is trained, it is combined with MCTS to efficiently solve the Rubik’s Cube."

+  - `video` <https://youtube.com/watch?v=DYKS0rC98ME> (Lapan) `in russian`

 #### ["Terrain-Adaptive Locomotion Skills Using Deep Reinforcement Learning"](http://www.cs.ubc.ca/~van/papers/2016-TOG-deepRL/2016-TOG-deepRL.pdf) Peng, Berseth, van de Panne